 Portfolio Manager/Sub-Investment Adviser

 The investment adviser for the fund is The Dreyfus Corporation (Dreyfus).
-Dreyfus has engaged its affiliate, Newton Capital Management Limited, to serve as the fund's sub-investment adviser.
+Dreyfus has engaged its affiliate, Newton Investment Management (North America) Limited ('Newton'), to serve as the fund's sub-investment adviser.
 Newton provides investment advisory assistance and research and the day-to-day management of the fund's investments, subject to Dreyfus' supervision and approval.
 Newton is an indirect subsidiary of BNY Mellon.
 Paul Markham and Jeff Munroe are the fund's primary portfolio managers, positions they have held since the fund's inception and October 2012, respectively.
 Mr. Markham, the fund's lead portfolio manager, is an investment manager for global equities, a member of the global equity ex-U.S. model team, and also leads one of four Newton thematic focus groups at Newton, where he has been employed since 1998.
 Mr. Munroe is the investment leader of the global equities team and is responsible for the global equity and the global equity ex-US model teams at Newton, where he has been employed since 1993.

 Top Holdings 2